The Russia-Ukraine war’s impact on the global food supply chain

 Logistics, essential in the food supply chain, is another area that has been severely disrupted globally.
 Freight rates had already been impacted by COVID and will increase from the rise in fuel prices and, in some cases, routes will be impacted for all modes of transport.

-Agriculture and farming professionals are now faced with the decision to either ration the use of fertilizer or pass on the increased cost to customers, resulting in higher prices for end products for consumers.
+Agriculture and farming professionals are now faced with the decision to either ration the use of fertiliser or pass on the increased cost to customers, resulting in higher prices for end products for consumers.

 What can procurement professionals do to combat supply chain disruption?